 Following a surgical procedure or a debilitating illness, your cat may need to wear a cat diaper for some time.
 This is often due to a lack of mobility, which prevents your kitty from reaching the litter box in time and controlling its bladder.

-We suggest that you ask your veterinarian what’s best for your cat.
+I suggest talking to your veterinarian about what’s best for your cat during their post-operative recovery.

 Cat diapers for spraying